 Spices and flavors will be evenly distributed instead of concentrated in patches.
 This means the product can and should be the superstar base of pretty much any savory dish.

 But What About Butter?

-However, it’s extremely challenging to swap olive oil for butter in baking because baking is so scientific and measured.
-Also, olive oil does not behave the same way as butter when baked.
-It’s a dense and heavy product.
-Have you ever seen an incredibly decadent olive oil croissant?
+However, it’s extremely challenging to swap for butter in baking because baking is so scientific and measured.
+Also, it doesn't behave the same way as butter when baked because it's a dense and heavy product.
+There's a reason the French make croissants with butter.

 Butter For Pancakes